Proper Home Care Instructions

 The key to maintaining good oral health is THOROUGH PLAQUE REMOVAL

 Thorough plaque removal requires the use of a system, so a systematic approach is critical.
-The tooth surfaces that your lip, tongue1) Between the teeth and gums
+The tooth surfaces that your lip, tongue

 2) In the grooves/ pits of the teeth